John Davis (Pennsylvania politician)

-John Davis (August 7, 1788 – April 1, 1878) was a member of the U.S. House of Representatives from Pennsylvania.
+John Davis (August 7, 1788 – April 1, 1878) was an American politician who served one term as a member of the U.S. House of Representatives from Pennsylvania from 1839 to 1841.
+He was also a veteran of the War of 1812.

 Early life

 John Davis was born in Solebury Township, Pennsylvania.
 He moved to Maryland and settled on a farm at Rock Creek Meeting House in 1795.

 He returned to Pennsylvania in 1812 and settled in what is now Davisville, Pennsylvania to engage in agricultural and mercantile pursuits.

 Career

-Military
+War of 1812

 He served as a served as captain in the War of 1812.
 He rose to the rank of major general of militia.

 Political

 Davis was elected as a Democrat to the 26th Congress.
 He was an unsuccessful candidate for re-election in 1840 to the 27th Congress.

+Later life

 Davis was appointed surveyor of the port of Philadelphia by President James K. Polk and served from 1845 to 1849.

-Later life and death
+He resumed his former business activities until his death.

+Death and burial

-Davis resumed his former business activities and died in Davisville in 1878, interred in Davisville Baptist Church Cemetery in Bucks County, Pennsylvania.
+died in Davisville in 1878, interred in Davisville Baptist Church Cemetery in Bucks County, Pennsylvania.